-The gardening started in early April cultivating the four patches and preparing the greenhouse for the season to come.
+The gardening started in early April cultivating the six patches and preparing the greenhouse for the season to come.
 As the tomatoes and other vegetables were growing very well inside the greenhouse, they could mostly be harvested before the summer holidays (due to the warmer climate inside the house).
+After the holidays the classes spent most time in the kitchen preparing tasty and healthy meals out of the harvested vegetables.